 Palace of Fine Arts Feature Page

 Our couples frequently ask us for sample photos from each of our San Francisco city hall photo tour locations.
 The Palace of Fine Arts is a favorite location of ours and it also seems to attract many of our out-of-town brides and grooms.
 Tina and Damian booked our "San Francisco Package" and this was one of our stops.
 A fun loving couple, they let Toni and I know from the very start that they were "up for anything".
 In other words, the more creative and fun the pose, the better.
 We had a great time with them and that's really the goal of our San Francisco Photo tour.
-After completing their SF City Hall ceremony and building tour we set out to create some great outdoor pictures.
-Our first stop was the Palace of Fine Arts.
+After completing their SF City Hall ceremony and building tour we set out to create some great outdoor pictures throughout San Francisco.
+Our first stop was the historic Palace of Fine Arts.
 After spending some time in the back of the Palace in the Rotunda area, we made our way back to the front.
-This area is where you see some of the more iconic wedding photographs taken there.
+This area is where you see some of the more iconic wedding photographs taken.
 We try to include the fountain in some of the photos when we can, but sometimes we have to work our way through the crowd.
 On this particular day, sunset was coming on fast so we were able to get some nice pictures with a very low sun position.
 Very romantic!
 The Palace of Fine Arts is a favored location for city hall wedding couples, we are probably here about 2 times per week with our brides and grooms.
 We often see other city hall couples when we come here with their wedding photographers.
 People love the architecture and old time look of this historic San Francisco location.
 Yes, there are a few similarities to the architecture you will find at SF City Hall, but they both have their own unique colors and features to set them apart.